Waterway infrastructure

 Quality, performance and resilience for more reliability

-What are trans-European networks (TENs) and why are they important?
+What are Trans-European Networks (TENs) and why are they important?

-• The EU policy for trans-European for transport (TEN-T) aims at removing infrastructure bottlenecks by supporting investments in building new transport infrastructure or rehabilitating and upgrading the current one, including waterways, with 9 corridors as backbone.
+• The EU policy for trans-European for transport (TEN-T) aims at removing infrastructure bottlenecks by supporting investments in building new transport infrastructure or rehabilitating and upgrading the current one, including waterways, with 9 corridors as a backbone.

 Milestones for the completion of the TEN-T network